w1ne/jekyll-now/about.md

 As an R&D engineer at [ifm ecolink](https://www.ifm.com) Andrii Shylenko has a lot of experience in the research and design of industry projects based on the core technology of the Industrial IoT, IO-Link.

+At spare time he build 3d printers, dances salsa, learns the art of massage therapy and public speaking.

 Andrii has gathered a diverse listing of education and work experiences.
 Among them:
 ## Professional expiriences